-With a new year beginning, people everywhere are thinking about what changes they’re going to make and what goals they’re going to accomplish starting January 1st.
+People everywhere are thinking about what changes they’re going to make and what goals they’re going to accomplish.
 Chances are, you’ve given it a bit a of thought.
 And perhaps getting in shape or losing weight have come to mind.
 Goodness knows those are a couple of the most common desires out there.
 But why bother when most resolutions don’t make it past the first week?
 Here’s why.
-Because with these tips, you can not only find your true motivation for improving your health, but you can create a realistic plan that will have you feeling great as you take on 2018.
+Because with these tips, you can not only find your true motivation for improving your health, but you can create a realistic plan that will have you feeling great.

 #1: Identify Your Deepest “Why”

 Start by asking yourself a question about your health goals.
 It can be as simple as, “Why am I doing this?”
 Once you have that answer, ask yourself “why” to that.
 Go through this five times to dig deeper and identify your deepest reason for focusing on your health in the year to come.

 Did you know that positive self talk actually helps you make progress toward your goals?
 While it sounds easy, the truth is far more of the dialogue in our heads is negative.
 So take note, and make small adjustments as necessary.
 One easy way to shift your thinking, is to move away from “I am” statements.
 Instead, of “I am fat”, focus the behavior that’s the issue.
 “I tend to eat more than I should.”
 It’s much easier to change a behavior than your identity.

 #3: Commit to ONE Small Change at a Time